chantastic/sites/chan.dev/src/pages/syntax/formats.md

 ---
 title: Syntax Video Formats
 date: 2023-12-19
+layout: ./_layout.astro
 ---

 Breakdown of the emerging Syntax YouTube formats.
+A quick capture of existing short format video to assist in any possible reproduction challenges.

 ## Contents